Support with your banking

 Power of Attorney

-Power of Attorney (PoA) is a legal document that allows you (the donor) to select a person, multiple people, or an organisation to manage your finances, if you become unable to do so.
+Power of attorney is a legal document that allows you (the donor) to select a person, multiple people, or an organisation to manage your finances, if you become unable to do so.

-Your chosen PoA needs to be at least 18 years old, and they can’t be declared bankrupt.
-If the attorney doesn’t bank with Starling and they’re registering for a PoA for your financial affairs, they’ll need to share their ID with us.
+Your chosen attorney needs to be at least 18 years old, and they can’t be declared bankrupt.
+If the attorney doesn’t bank with Starling and they’re registering for a power of attorney for your financial affairs, they’ll need to share their ID with us.

 Court of Protection